Ila-bura/mewmes/README.md

 #### **Wireframes**

-- The plan for this project is based on the Code Institute Moments walkthrough project.
+- The plan for this project is loosely based on the Code Institute Moments walkthrough project.
 - Most of the UI is based on the same kind of features and functionality but customised for the specific purposes of MewMes.

 #### **List of Wireframe pages**